sidhmads/Hack-and-Roll-2018-NUS/README.md

 * It is a 24 hours Hackathon organsied by the NUS Hackers.
 Approximately 500 people turned up for this event to hack!

 **Our Project**
 * There are numerous occassions where we have our windows open while we are out.
 When it is not raining, it is totally fine.
-However, we it starts raining, our rooms get wet and at times filled with water.
+However, when it starts raining, our rooms get wet and at times filled with water.
 * In this project, my Team and I planned on making a automated window opener and closer.
 * This project mainly had 3 components